 Because monkeypox and smallpox are related, they have very similar symptoms, with monkeypox being the milder of the two.
 After becoming infected, people may not notice symptoms until 5-21 days later.
 The first onset of symptoms will typically include:

 A rash will begin to develop anywhere between one to ten days after these initial symptoms.
 The skin lesions are usually found on the arms and legs and start as macules and papules.
+Skin lesions locations now include around the anus, genitals, and mouth area.
 These will then turn into vesicles, pustules, and scabs until they finally fall off the body.
 This entire process can last two to four weeks.

 Get Mira - Health Benefits You Can Afford.